JulianWDev/MetData/docs/assignments/four.md

 ### The closest Bus and Tram stops to the swimming location
 We aim to find the buss and tram locations closest to the traffic route.
-The circumfrance considered is 1000m since we consider that somehwat realistic to walk to and drom the event.
-The bus stop locaiotns are taken from osmnx while the tram and metro stops come from Maps Amsterdma published by the Gemeente Amsterdam.
+The circumfrance considered is 1000m since we consider that somewhat realistic to walk to and from the event.
+The bus stop locations are taken from osmnx while the tram and metro stops come from Maps Amsterdam published by the Gemeente Amsterdam (Gemeente Amsterdam, 2023).

 ```python
 x_coor = 52.372870